ThomasMertes/seed7/src/read_me.txt

   HAS_GETRLIMIT: TRUE, when the functions getrlimit() and
                  setrlimit() are available.

+  MEMCMP_RETURNS_SIGNUM: TRUE, when memcmp() returns only the
+                         values -1, 0 and 1.

+  HAS_WMEMCMP: TRUE, when the function wmemcmp() is available.

+  WMEMCMP_RETURNS_SIGNUM: TRUE, when wmemcmp() returns only the
+                          values -1, 0 and 1.

+  HAS_WMEMCHR: TRUE, when the function wmemchr() is available.

+  HAS_WMEMSET: TRUE, when the function wmemset() is available.

+  HAS_SETJMP: TRUE, when the functions setjmp() and
+              longjmp() are available.

   HAS_SIGSETJMP: TRUE, when the functions sigsetjmp() and
                  siglongjmp() are available.
 When it is FALSE the functions setjmp() and longjmp() must be used